soujanya9r9/LibraryManagementSystem/README.md

 ### Running the application locally
 * Download the source code and import it to Eclipse.
 * In src/main/resources open application.properties, and provide userName and password of your MySQL Workbench
-* open src/main/java and expand com.hire3x.LibrearyManagementSystem package.
-Run LibraryManagementSystemApplication.java
+* open src/main/java and expand com.hire3x.LibrearyManagementSystem package then Run LibraryManagementSystemApplication.java

 ### Steps to test in Postman